jlrickert/zet/docs/129/README.md

   echo "${arr[@]}"
   ```

 - Print out the first element in an array.
 Need to verify this

   ```bash
   # print out contents in the array
   echo "${arr}"
   ```

-Meta:

-    tags: #bash #programming